About Us

 She began volunteering with the SBTF in 2007 and served as the volunteer coordinator until she was elected to the board in 2011.
 Michelle has held various officer positions within the organization and also serves as its legal counsel, providing pro bono legal services.
 She is a graduate of Washington University in St. Louis and obtained her law degree from Emory University School of Law.

-Peter Nicholas has been a member of the Southeastern Brain Tumor Foundation’s Board of Directors since 2010 and was elected to the officer position of SBTF Vice President in December of 2016 and rose through the ranks.
+Peter Nicholas has been a member of the Southeastern Brain Tumor Foundation’s Board of Directors since 2010 and has past served as the SBTF Vice President.
 He is a graduate of the University of Florida with an aerospace engineering degree and became familiar with brain tumors in 2008 when his boss was diagnosed with, and subsequently passed away from, a GBM.

 THE HISTORY OF THE SBTF